swapagarwal/egghead-instructor-101-guide/03-Creating-Courses/01-Creating-Courses.md

 Imagine a collegue has asked you to explain what your course is about and why they should watch it.

 The introductory video is your answer to them!
+Here's an example of a well executed introductory video:

 [![Course Overview Example](../images/screenshots/course-overview-lesson.png)](https://egghead.io/lessons/react-introducing-advanced-react-component-patterns?play=true)